|Pittsburgh Natatorium, postcard early 1900s|

 Grateful, grotty Pittsburgh rejoiced in the papers.
 From the Post:

 While this is no longer the dirtiest city in the land, it cannot claim to be the cleanest. and yet the public need of a swimming bath has not been supplied.
 This is more of an oversight than the result of any negatory conditions.
 The health and growth of Pittsburgh depends as much upon its sanitary condition as any other in the land, and yet it has been more backward in this regard, perhaps, than than any of its sisters.From the Dispatch:

 The pool was filled with salt water from indoor wells and the water "....in the tank was so clear that every movement of the swimmer could be seen."
-(And thanks for that, legendary Pittsburgh aquifier).
-Lined with "the best English Portland cement", the pool was kept at a consistent temperature via steam heating, and featured a gradual slope from three to six feet.
-Flagstone flooring surrounded the pool.
+(Thanks for that, legendary Pittsburgh aquifer).
+Lined with "the best English Portland cement", the pool was kept at a consistent temperature via steam heating.
+It featured a gradual slope from three to six feet, and flagstone flooring surrounded the pool.
 A gallery extended ten feet above and along the building's length, where some 55-60 dressing rooms could accommodate 1000-1500 bathers per day.

 The Natatorium boasted of its innovative swimming lesson equipment:

 In order to facilitate the swimming teachers' instructions a steel rail will be put in position extending the length of the tank, on which will run a three-wheel traveler or pulley, by means of which the instructor can readily raise or lower a pupil in the water whom he is teaching to swim.
 This is a great improvement over the old method, where the teacher suspended the pupil by means of a fishing rod passing under the body.Really, it's a wonder anyone learned to swim back then.